yamin-shihab/study-notes/README.md

 # study-guides

-My (so far only) grade 7 Alberta curriculum finals study guides for 2022.
+My grade 7 and grade 8 Alberta curriculum finals study guides for 2022.
 Feel free to share this around (other classes, grades, schools, can this even get outside of Alberta?)

 ## Contributing: